openhab/openhab1-addons/bundles/binding/org.openhab.binding.cardio2e/README.md

     ```
 * **CURTAIN**:
 `c2e="CURTAIN,object_number"`
-where 'object_number' is a number between 1 and 80 that represents the shutter number you want to control.
+where 'object_number' is a number between 1 and 80 that represent the shutter number you want to control.
 You can bind both 'RollerShutter' and 'Dimmer' items types (no STOP or MOVE commands are supported, and 100% value means shutter down).
 Note that 'CURTAIN' objects are only available in lastest Cardio IIé firmware versions.
 *Reverse mode*: Can be enabled by adding '!' symbol before 'CURTAIN'' (example: `c2e="!CURTAIN,13"`), so the Cardio object will be considered as a control, not an actuator.
 You can bind  in reverse mode an unused curtain Cardio control in order to send commands to openHAB item, and to receive item updates.
 *Autoupdate*: Cardio always reports the status of its 'CURTAIN' objects after executing a command, so we recommend that you add 'autoupdate=false' in the item settings to make sure that the item's value always matches Cardio's value (example: `Dimmer My_Curtain {c2e="CURTAIN,3",autoupdate=false}`).
 Not applicable when "reverse mode" is used.